-We left a city on the West Coast of British Columbia to make our way to the Cariboo region of British Columbia (Canadian gardening Zone 3).
+We left a city on the West Coast of British Columbia to make our homestead in the Cariboo region of British Columbia (Canadian gardening Zone 3).

 Late Fall brings on the Harvests and the pressure canner is usually going out on our porch.